= Cara's Favorite

 Italian cuisine.
 Lunch and dinner.

 Not the very best restaurant around but one that offers atmospheric al fresco dining in a Tuscan villa setting and acceptable Italian fare.
-Perhaps best on the menu is the linguini alla vongole, chock full of clams and tossed in a garlicky white wine sauce.
-Or choose the rib-eye steak made extra delcious with the golden-brown garlic stack potatoes and crisp-tender brussels sprouts.
-You can book a World of Color prix fixe dinner package that includes a ticket to a reserved viewing area for the show, which comes with either soup or salad, your choice of six entrées, and a lovely dessert platter.
-But book your meal for about two and a half hours before showtime in order to finish dinner and still arrive in time for a good viewing spot.
+Perhaps best on the menu is the rib-eye steak made extra delcious with the golden-brown garlic stack potatoes and crisp-tender brussels sprouts.

-Cara’s Tip: If you are in the mood to nosh, then forget the full meal and enjoy a nice glass of Californian wine along with a fritto misto platter of fried calamari, mussels, green beans, and artichoke hearts served with a piquant pepperoncini aioli.
-Or take a seat on the patio at the restaurant’s Mendicino Terrace where a cheese platter and a nice glass of vino from their global list are available.
+Cara’s Tip: If you are in the mood to nosh, then forget the full meal and enjoy a nice glass of Californian wine along with a platter of bruschetta or fried calamari.